 As is now widely known, the Trump administration attempted to deter asylum seekers through the inhumane practice of separating children from their parents.
-In May 2018, Attorney General Sessions called for "zero tolerance" for unlawful entry at the southern border and directed U.S. Attorneys to prosecute all violators along the southern border.
+In May 2018, Attorney General Sessions called for "zero tolerance" of unlawful entry at the southern border and directed U.S. Attorneys to prosecute all violators along the southern border.
 The criminal prosecution and related incarceration of the adults became the justification for removing children from their parents.
 The first legal challenge to family separation was Ms. L. v.
 ICE, a class action.
 It was successful, with U.S. District Court Judge Sabraw ordering the reunification of the separated families.
 See Ms. L. v.
 ICE, 330 F.R.D.
 284 (S.D.
 Cal.
 2019).
 Although Trump subsequently issued an executive order ending family separation, it is widely and credibly reported to have continued.
 In response, plaintiffs in Ms. L. v.
 ICE filed a motion to enforce the preliminary injunction, which the court granted in part and denied in part.
 See Ms. L. v.
 ICE, 415 F. Supp.
 3d 980 (S.D.
 Cal.
 2020).

 In February 2020, the Government Accountability Office (GAO) issued a report concluding that the federal government agencies involved in family separation - CBP, ICE, Office of Field Operations (OFO), the Office of Refugee Resettlement (ORR), and the Department of Health and Human Services (DHHS) - maintained inaccurate and missing records and effectively lost track of children, parent(s), or both.
-In July 2020, the government released a plan for reunification, and the Biden administration created a Task Force on family separation.
-Despite these efforts, it is believed that hundreds of families are still separated, while countless others were deported without being counted in official tallies.
+In July 2020, the government released a plan for reunification, and, in 2021, the Biden administration created a Task Force on family separation.
+The administration projected the Task Force would end in September 2022, by which time it expected to reunify all remaining separated families.
+As of July 2023, the Task Force continues working towards that goal.
+Despite these efforts, hundreds of families are still separated, while countless others were deported without being counted in official tallies.
+In February 2023, the Task Force reported that 998 children remained to be reunited with their families.